- ABMS Certification:

 - Clinical Practice:

-- Neck Fracture, Cervical Myelopathy, Chronic Neck Pain, Degenerative Disc Disease, Herniated Disc, Sciatica, Spinal Stenosis, Spinal Tumors, Spondylolysis, Laminectomy, Spinal Fusion, Lumbar Stenosis, Cervical Degenerative Disc Disease, Lumbar Disc Herniation, Cervical Disc Herniation, Cervical Stenosis, Degenerative Spondyloisthesis, Isthmic Spondylolisthesis, Lumbar Degenerative Disc Disease, Cervical Artificial Discs, Minimally Invasive Spine Surgery, Spinal Implants, Spondylolisthesis, Lumbar Radiculopathy, Spine
+- Neck Fracture, Cervical Myelopathy, Chronic Neck Pain, Degenerative Disc Disease, Herniated Disc, Spinal Stenosis, Spinal Tumors, Spondylolysis, Laminectomy, Spinal Fusion, Lumbar Stenosis, Cervical Disc Disease, Lumbar Disc Herniation, Cervical Disc Herniation, Cervical Stenosis, Degenerative Scoliosis, Degenerative Spondyloisthesis, Isthmic Spondylolisthesis, Lumbar Degenerative Disc Disease, Cervical Artificial Discs, Minimally Invasive Spine Surgery, Spinal Implants, Spondylolisthesis, Lumbar Radiculopathy, Spine, Artificial Discs

 - Associate Professor